hackdoc/OCLP-R/README.md

 </div>

 # FROM HACKDOC!!!!!
-My Account "@pyquick" was flagged.
+My Account "@pyquick" "@hackdoc" was suspended.
 So I move there.
 ---
 A Python-based project revolving around [Acidanthera's OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) and [Lilu](https://github.com/acidanthera/Lilu) for both running and unlocking features in macOS on supported and unsupported Macs.